Evangelia0/quality_fits/README.md

 # Adding rudimentary support for an IsoPdom Simulation for the Gen2 Upgrade

 ## Requires
-1. manually imported dashi module
+1. import dashi module
-2. went to ~/.local/lib/python3.10/site-packages/dashi/odict.py and changed
+2. go to ~/.local/lib/python3.10/site-packages/dashi/odict.py and change
-`from collections import ..` to `from collections.abc import ..`
+`from collections import ..` to `from collections.abc import ..` <br />
-***In order to run the singletable_quality script***
+#### Running the singletable_quality.py script**
-3. manually imported termcolors using `pip install termcolor`
+3. import termcolors using `pip install termcolor`
-4. manually installed tqdm using `pip install tqdm`
+4. install tqdm using `pip install tqdm`

 ## A little background